Frequently Asked Questions

 2. The dog’s puppy raiser has the opportunity to adopt the dog.

-3. The dog can be adopted by a family who has applied to adopt a released dog.
+3. The dog can be adopted by a family who has applied to adopt a career changed VIP (Very Important Pet).

 What happens when a dog retires as an assistance dog?